 College costs.
-No matter what type of program you're interested in, figuring out how to pay for college is one of the biggest parts of the process, and there are nearly as many potential financial aid options as there are schools.
+No matter what type of program you're interested in, figuring out how to pay for college is one of the biggest parts of the process.
+This is especially true since there are nearly as many potential financial aid options as there are schools.
 For students who can't afford college on their own, there are three main possibilities: online college scholarships, grants and loans.

-The U.S. government offers two types of loans:
+The U.S. government offers two types of undergraduate loans:

 - Direct Subsidized Loans